 Any student receiving student loans must also contact the Office of Student Finance.
 Additional information about financial consequences is provided in the Office of Student Finance's publication Financial Planning Guide.
-Students who cease attendance and have previously received any Title IV loans, must complete Exit Counseling at <a href="studentsidelige-students-stud
+Students who cease attendance and have previously received any Title IV loans, must complete Exit Counseling at studentaid.gov.